TotalEnergies Tower

-Total Plaza (formerly the Entex Building, Louisiana Place, and United Gas Building) is a tower in Downtown Houston, Texas, one block from the Allen Center complex.
+TotalEnergies Tower (formerly the Entex Building, Louisiana Place, United Gas Building, and Total Plaza) is a tower in Downtown Houston, Texas, one block from the Allen Center complex.
 The building, managed by Brookfield Properties, opened in 1971.
 The 35-story building, designed by the architect Lloyd, Morgan & Jones, was renovated in 1981 and 1996, and features a mirror-finished reflective glass on its exterior.
 Each floor has about 24000 sqft, with a total of 847200 sqft.
 The building is named after its major tenant, Total Petrochemicals USA, a subsidiary of TotalEnergies SE.
 The complex was formerly the headquarters of the Metropolitan Transit Authority of Harris County (METRO).

 The building is connected to the Downtown Houston tunnel system.